Special Educational Needs & Disabilities - Chirbury

 In assessing the success of our SEND policy, we are required to comment on the effectiveness of the school’s systems for identification, assessment, provision, monitoring and record keeping and the use of outside agencies and support services.

-The SEND Governor is Mrs Anna Forster and the SENDCo is Mrs C Higgins.
+The SEND Governor is Mrs Holly Morris and the SENDCo is Mrs Sally-Anne Jones.

 Identification and Provision

-The method of identification and provision for children with special needs follows a graduated approach.
+The method of identification and provision for children with special needs follows a graduated approach when:

 The children within the Shropshire Hills Federation are constantly being assessed through their day to day classroom work and also within specific focused termly assessments.
 This also provides the class teacher and the SENDCo with an additional way of assessing children who require additional support.

-Parents are welcomed into school and will have the opportunity to attend a parents evening each term with the class teachers where they can ask questions about their child(s) school life and have the opportunity to share information.
+Parents are welcomed into school and will have the opportunity to attend a parents’/carers’ evening each term with class teachers.
+This is an opportunity to ask questions about their child(s) school life and have the opportunity to share information.
 Class teachers are available throughout the week to talk to parents about their children through informal conversations or as part of an arranged mutually convenient meeting.
-The Head teacher and the SENDCo are also available to discuss concerns with parents again as part of a pre-arranged mutually convenient meeting.

-Parents are regularly informed of events within school through the weekly newsletter, the schools closed face book page and the school website.
+Parents and carers are regularly informed of events via the weekly electronic newsletter, the schools’ closed Facebook pages and the Federation and individual School’s website.

-At the Shropshire Hills Federation, we value the opinion of our pupils and allow regular opportunities for the children to discuss their learning.
+At the Shropshire Hills Federation, we value the opinion of our pupils and provide regular opportunities for all children to discuss their learning.
 Children are involved in peer and self-assessing regularly, and respond to marking to improve their learning.
+They also contribute to their ‘Child Centred Plans’ through careful discussions with their class teachers and SENDCo.

 Teaching and Learning

-Progress of Pupils with SEN and LAC (this section should also be read alongside the schools data section on the school website)
+Progress of Pupils with SEND (this section should also be read alongside the school’s data section on the school website)

-All children have equal opportunities to activities, including clubs and opportunities within the wider school community.
+All children have equal opportunities to activities, including all breakfast and after school clubs and opportunities within the wider school community.

 The Federation ensures a smooth transition from each class through regular conversations as part of weekly staff meeting.
 Children with additional needs will have a graduated transition; particularly from the early years into key stage one.
 All the children have additional transition visits and all staff within the school are aware of the additional needs that all pupils have.